Directed by: Nimrod Antal || Produced by: Robert Rodriguez, John Davis, Elizabeth Avellan ||

 Running Time: 107 minutes

 I am glad that Predators, Robert Rodriguez’s latest fanboy-project, is not a total failure and yet another mark of shame on a once great franchise.
 However, that in no way warrants praise of Rodriguez’s and director Nimrod Antal’s work, because frankly, there’s nothing much else for which to congratulate the film.
 If all you can brag about your latest project is that “it was not a complete disaster,” there is still no reason why any of us should care about it.
 The fact that everybody seems to be using Paul W.S.
-Anderson’s Alien vs Predator (2004) and the Strause Bros.’
+Anderson’s Alien vs Predator (AvP, 2004) and the Strause Bros.’
 Alien vs Predator: Requiem (2007) as benchmarks is incredibly sad.
 Given the influential heights that the franchise is capable of, we should have higher standards for Predators than the AvP flicks.
-The franchise deserves better modern standards.

-There is minor expansion of the source material, what with competing Predator tribes, a somewhat interesting yet altogether forgettable Pred vs. Pred battle, a couple new Predator weapons and tools, and a surprisingly memorable scene with “Predator hunting dogs.”
+This latest Predator sequel provides minor expansions to the source material, what with competing Predator tribes, a somewhat interesting yet altogether forgettable Predator vs. Predator battle near the climax, a couple new Predator weapons and tools, and a memorable sequence with “Predator hunting dogs.”
 Other than those minor additions, Rodriguez’s project offers little franchise innovation or filmmaking prowess.
+This new movie feels like a collection of the franchise’s greatest hits in a remixed package.

 Much of what made 1986’s Aliens such an epic, memorable, and successful sequel was how it retained the identity and heart of the original slasher in space, yet it was brave and skilled enough to strike out on its own.
 Aliens didn’t try to mimic the style and tone of Ridley Scott’s masterpiece, because James Cameron knew that he would never be able to top a horror flick like that.
 Instead, Cameron decided to do something different with his 1986-sequel, which would go on to become one of the greatest movie sequels of all time.
 In taking risks, and avoiding the oh so tempting route of copycatting the original, the filmmakers became every bit as integral and influential parts of the xenomorph cannon.